Battini-Charitha/syllabus-stance-detection/README.md

 - Encouraging GenAI policies are ~2x longer than discouraging ones (median 317 vs 141 words)
 - Citation is the most common condition attached to GenAI permission (18.7%)
 - Naming a specific AI tool (ChatGPT, Gemini etc.) correlates with encouraging stance
+- Languages and Information Studies show strongest resistance to GenAI
+- STEM and applied fields are most permissive

 ---